 Training and selection

-- Gate 1: After four days the first gate is reached which allows a candidate to be considered for a role as a Commando.
-This phase involves completing “1 NZSAS Regt fitness testing and mixed terrain navigation”.
+- Gate 1: After four days of testing, candidates who pass are considered for a role as a Commando.
+This phase involves completing 1 NZSAS Regiment fitness testing and mixed-terrain navigation.

 Motto and insignia